jianghuaw/install-nodepool/README.md

 The VM is ready to be used.

+### Install osci

+OSCI is playing the role of jenkins.
+This component is responsible for many things, including:
+  - watching the gerrit stream for review requests
+  - starting tests
+  - uploading logs

+To install osci, use the following command:

+    inp-osci-install --port 2424 citrix_gerrit ubuntu 127.0.0.1 SWIFT_KEY

+Where `SWIFT_KEY` will be used to upload the logs to swift.

+### Update osci binaries

+To update the binaries, use the following command:

+    inp-osci-release --port 2424 ubuntu 127.0.0.1

 ### Development: Update nodepool

 If you wanted to update the version of nodepool that you are running, update